vporton/avatrade-job-test/README.md

 extra DB storage (what can be solved with data migrations in a future version).

+I retrieve data from Clearbit in a background thread because it may be time consuming.

 ## API

 I use the same POST request params as model field names.